dfki-ric/NovelWrist/README.md

 ![test](./docs/condition_index.png?raw=true "Conditioning")
 The dashed lines indicate the workspace limits imposed by `actuator_limits`.

+##### Configuration Space
-The **configuration space** can be plotted over the actuator lengths.
-Actuator lengths are computed for end-effector orientations between -π and π:
+The actuator lengths for plotting the the configuration space are computed for end-effector orientations between -π and π:
 ```jl
 julia> plot_configuration_space(build_wrist; specsol = [1,2], intrinsic = true, resol = 100)
 ```
 ![test](./docs/c_space.png?raw=true "Configuration space")
+Here, for better visibility, the `actuator_limits` are visualized using a red rectangle.

+##### Comparison to conventional wrist design

-Compute and plot the difference of the condition index between 2SU\[RSPU\] + 1U and 2SPU + 1U mechanism (positive values indicate superio dexterity of the novel design):
+Compute and plot the **difference of the condition index** between 2SU\[RSPU\] + 1U and 2SPU + 1U mechanism (positive values indicate superio dexterity of the novel design):

 ```jl
 julia> plot_conditioning_C(build_wrist, α = (-π, π), γ = (-π, π), resol = 400)
 ```
 ![test](./docs/conditioning_comparison.png?raw=true "Comparison of conditioning")

 The **singularity curves** of novel design and comparative design are obtained by sampling through the work space.
 Note, that in order to get closed contures, a high value for `resol` has to be set.
 This however increases the computing time considerably.